jonathannaim/adaptableblotter-perftest/README.md

 You can additionally see how many Conditional Styles are running at any one time (and of course add your own) and also monitor the framerate of the Blotter.

+The columns with a bold font ('String Column1', 'Int Column2') are editable.

 Adaptable Blotter licences are free for development use, but a paid-for annual end user licence is required for each production user.

 Further information about AdaptableBlotter.JS, and full Help, is available at www.adaptabletools.com.